 Prohibited Items

-Passengers shall not bring an object on the school bus that may block the bus aisles or exits.
+Passengers shall not bring an object on the school bus that may block the bus aisles or exits or otherwise impede exiting the bus.

 All items that a child transports on the bus must be held in the child's lap and the child must be able to board and leave the bus without the items causing problems for other children.
 The child must be able to handle without creating problems in loading or leaving the bus any items s/he transports on the bus.

-A driver shall not knowingly permit any of the following to be transported on the bus:
+The following are not to be transported on the bus:

-Firearms or weapons, either operative or ceremonial;
+firearms or weapons, either operative or ceremonial (exception: archery bows, used in connection with a school archery team, may be transported inside the passenger compartment and arrows transported in the underneath storage compartment);

-Fireworks or other explosive materials of any type;
+fireworks or other explosive materials of any type;

-Live animals; Note: animals that are not a risk to other bus riders and that are necessary to enable a person to safely utilize the bus transportation as documented by adequate medical evidence, or required by a student's Individual Education or Section 504 Plan, or a service animal shall be allowed on the bus.

-Preserved specimens that would likely frighten a pupil or cause a commotion on the bus; or
+live animals, except for a service animal necessary for a student to attend school; or

-Glass objects or helium balloons.
+glass objects or helium balloons.

 References: